 For a truly breathtaking landscape of every shade of yellow, orange, red, and green you can imagine, head up to Hudson State Historic Park spanning the Hudson River between Highland, NY, in Ulster County, and Poughkeepsie, NY, in Dutchess County.

 The park and walkway are accessible from both sides of the river.
 Standing 212 feet above the water and spanning 1.2 miles, it’s the longest elevated pedestrian bridge in the world.
-There’s a glass elevator you can ride up to the park or down to the Poughkeepsie waterfront, which will bring you to the most colorful trees in the area.
-While you’re there, stop by the Mid-Hudson Children’s Museum, which features hands-on exhibits and programs for the whole family, like Tell Me a Story, a new interactive exhibit where kids can create their own adventures.
+You can ride a glass elevator up to the park or down to the Poughkeepsie waterfront, bringing you to the most colorful trees in the area.
+While you’re there, stop by the Mid-Hudson Children’s Museum, which features hands-on exhibits and programs for the whole family, like Toddler Tinker Time, where docents host an interactive STEAM-inspired story.